Preparing to Buy a Home for the First Time

 A first-time home buyer refers to someone who has never owned a home or has not owned a home in the past three years.

-Let’s talk about some of the important terms prospective buyers should know.
+Shown below are some important terms that prospective home buyers should know.

 Credit and Credit Scores